-C. Users Must Notify Consumers When Adverse Actions Are Taken actions affecting consumers that can be considered to have a negative impact as defined by Section 603(k) of the FCRA - such as denying or canceling credit or insurance, or denying employment or promotion.
+C. Users Must Notify Consumers When Adverse Actions Are Taken

+The term "adverse action" is defined very broadly by Section 603.
+"Adverse actions" include all business, credit, and employment actions affecting consumers that can be considered to have a negative impact as defined by Section 603(k) of the FCRA - such as denying or canceling credit or insurance, or denying employment or promotion.
 No adverse action occurs in a credit transaction where the creditor makes a counteroffer that is accepted by the consumer.